 If you die before you deliver the gift, the gift still belongs to the recipient.
 Whoever handles your affairs after your death should notify the recipient that you had an undelivered gift for them.
 Then the recipient can claim it through TreasuryDirect.
 Again, it’s important that you tell someone about the gift if you’re going to hold it undelivered.
 If no one knows you bought a gift, the gift will be in limbo.

 Although TreasuryDirect has an official video walkthrough for how to buy a gift, it’s very easy to make a mistake if you follow the video when you’re buying a gift for the first time.
-I read many reports from people intending to buy a gift but ending up buying bonds for themselves, which caused them to exceed the annual purchase limit when they already bought the full $10,000 for themselves previously.
+I read many reports from people intending to buy a gift but ending up buying bonds for themselves.

 It’s easier if you follow these steps when you’re buying a gift for the first time.